lostjared/Acid.Cam.v2.Qt/README.md

 filter in the plugins directory.
 The program will look for two functions:

 void pixel(int x, int y, unsigned char *buffer);
 void complete();

 pixel is called once for every pixel in the frame and complete is called when every pixel has been drawn.

+Currently program works best when ran in Video mode, I have not been able to test on host os of windows or linux, just a guest virtual machine.
+But in the VM webcam resolution is maximum of 640x480.